WHines-stevens/CPE-322-Design-VI/Lab1/README.md

 # Summary of Lab 1
+---
 ## Installing GHDL and GTKWave
 In order to use the programs needed to complete this lab, I decided to install and use WSL (Windows Subsystem for Linux) using the following Windows Shell command:

-'wsl --install'
+' wsl --install '

 After restarting my computer to allow Ubuntu to install and setting up my default Linux user, I ran the following commands to update my apt package manger and install both ghdl and gtkwave

 '''
 sudo apt update
 sudo apt install ghdl
 sudo apt install gtkwave
 '''

 ## Writing and Testing Basic Half Adder VHDL files with GHDL